 TABLE OF CONTENTS

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The market for beryllium is expected to register a CAGR of around 5% during the forecast period.
-Major factors driving the market studied are the continuous trend of miniaturization of components in the design of electrical and electronic equipment and the extensive usage of beryllium alloys in aerospace and military applications.
-However, OSHA's direct final rule (DFR) revising beryllium standard for the general industry is expected to hinder the growth of the market studied.
+The market for beryllium is expected to register a CAGR of around 2% during the forecast period.
+The major factors driving the growth of the market studied include beryllium’s increasing usage in medical equipment, owing to its superior properties, and its extensive usage in aerospace and military applications.
+On the flipside, the negative economic effects of COVID-19 are expected to hinder the growth of the market studied.

 Alloys product segment dominated the market and is expected to grow during the forecast period owing to the fact that beryllium-containing alloys are only used in critical locations in products where they provide a design solution based upon reliability, miniaturization, improved energy management, and/or extending the service life.

-Future demand of beryllium oxide in nuclear power generation is likely to act as an opportunity in the future.
+Future demand for beryllium oxide in nuclear power generation is likely to act as an opportunity in the future.

 North America dominated the market across the globe with the largest consumption from the countries, such as the United States and Canada.